Weak Classicality in Coupled N-Level Quantum Systems: Observables based on projective measurements

 Being irreps of $SU(2)$, the Wigner matrices respect the following symmetries:

-which essentially obviates the need to evaluate 75\% of the matrix elements in the matrix.
+which essentially obviates the need to evaluate 75\% of the matrix elements in $d^s_{m,n}$.
 The number of independent matrix elements is given by $N_D=s(s+1)$ for integer $s$ and $N_D=(s+\frac{1}{2})^2$ for half odd integer $s$.
-Also, the sum of the diagonal elements is common to all the correlations.
+Also, the sum of the diagonal elements is common to all the multilinears.
 This mitigates the computational difficulty marginally, and one is still left with the task of executing a sum over terms of $O(N!)$ for each matrix element.

-The symmetries also allow different correlations to yield the same expectation value in Eq. \ref{eq:correxp}.
+The symmetries also allow different multilinears to yield the same expectation value in Eq. \ref{eq:correxp}.
 Table~\ref{tab:unique_corr} illustrates the points made, where we display the details upto $s=7$ ($N= 15$).
-Of particular interest are the last two columns which enumerate the total number of correlations $\mathcal{V}^s_\mathcal{C}$, and the number of distinct correlation functions, $\mathcal{N}^s_\mathcal{C}$.
+Of particular interest are the last two columns which enumerate the total number of multilinears $\mathcal{V}^s_\mathcal{C}$, and the number of distinct correlation functions, $\mathcal{N}^s_\mathcal{C}$.
 One may surmise that $\mathcal{V}^s_\mathcal{C} \sim \frac{1}{2}\mathcal{N}^s_\mathcal{C}$ which still leaves us with an exponentially large number to reckon with.
-The results on these distinct correlations will be presented systematically in the following sections.
+The results on these distinct multilinears will be presented systematically in the following sections.
+Overall, our analysis covers 1397 independent multilinears, of which 732 have distinct functional forms.
+Each multilinear was found to violate the Bell-CHSH inequality, though not to the extent of the Tsirelson bound, thereby providing a fertile ground for experimentalists to test non-locality.
+Thus equipped, we discuss the weak classical limit.